 But now I can BAKE a Christmas themed cake with ease and not only that, I can choose between four sizes of these nifty hemisphere cake pans, as they come in large, medium, small and individual sizes.
 I decided to buy a large cake pan, for large cakes of course, as well as four of the smallest individual sizes, for mini cakes – which always fun for gifts and festive dinner parties.
 So, my plan was to make a large “Christmas Pudding Cake” as well as a couple of individual “Victorian Style Christmas Pudding Cakes” to add to a hamper I am making for my parents, and I spent a happy few hours in the kitchen creating my pudding cakes the other day, as well as tasting one of them with a cuppa – well it has to be done!

-I could have made a fruit cake, in the manner of a traditional Christmas cake and I may yet make a fruity pudding cake for us; but, it was the theme of chocolate that I wanted to experiment with and so the idea came to me to make a double chocolate cake in the shape of a Christmas pudding, just in time for “Stir Up Sunday”and complete with “white chocolate” snow and a sprig of holly.
-There is a recipe for a chocolate pudding cakeon the Lakeland site, but I decided to adapt one of my favourite chocolate cake recipes from my trusty “Be-Ro” recipe book for these cakes, a Milk Chocolate cake recipe with my own recipe for white chocolate and vanilla ganache.
+I could have made a fruit cake, in the manner of a traditional Christmas cake and I may yet make a fruity pudding cake for us; but, it was the theme of chocolate that I wanted to experiment with and so the idea came to me to make a double chocolate cake in the shape of a Christmas pudding, just in time for “Stir Up Sunday” and complete with “white chocolate” snow and a sprig of holly.
+I decided to adapt one of my favourite chocolate cake recipes from my trusty “Be-Ro” recipe book for these cakes, a Milk Chocolate cake recipe with my own recipe for white chocolate and vanilla ganache.

 The recipe for my Double Chocolate Christmas Pudding Cakes is shared below, and the quantities are for one large cake with 2 small “cannon ball” shaped cakes, or, the mixture will make a VERY large cake using two of the large cake pans; I decided to make a smaller cake using only one pan.